-The determination of an adequate actuarial rate for the aged has been made on the basis of the actual operating experience under the program, projected through the year beginning July 1973.
-Virtually complete operating experience figures through July 30, 1972, are now available as to the cash income and disbursements under the program, and some data is available for the early months of fiscal 1973.
-The adequate actuarial rate, however, must be sufficient to cover benefits and related administrative costs for all services performed during the period from July 1973 through June 1974 (fiscal 1974).
-Experience on such a basis (hereafter called an "incurred" basis) is available for most components of the program through calendar 1971; that for the other components must be estimated.
+The determination of an adequate actuarial rate for the aged has been made on the basis of the actual operating experience under the program, projected through the year beginning July 1974.
+Virtually complete operating experience figures through July 30, 1973, are now available as to the cash income and disbursements under the program, and some data are available for the early months of fiscal 1974.
+The adequate actuarial rate, however, must be sufficient to cover benefits and related administrative costs for all services performed during the period from July 1974 through June 1975 (fiscal 1975).
+Experience on such a basis (hereafter called an "incurred" basis) is available for most components of the program through calendar 1972; that for the other components must be estimated.